-There were several guideline changes made to the 2019 ICD-10-PCS Official Guidelines for Coding and Reporting.
-An addition was made to A10 “And” guideline and B6.1a Device guideline.
-If a device that is intended to remain after the completion of a procedure is removed and reinserted (such as inadequate size) both the insertion and removal should be coded.
+In summary, the 2019 ICD-10-PCS Official Guidelines for Coding and Reporting had several guideline changes.
+A10 “And” guideline and B6.1a Device guideline had an addition.
+If a device remains after the removal and reinsertion (such as inadequate size), code both the insertion and removal.

-A new guideline, Transfer procedures using multiple tissue layers was added.
+Additionally, the updates added a new guideline, Transfer procedures using multiple tissue layers.

-Example: A musculocutaneous flap transfer is coded to the appropriate body part value in the body system Muscles, and the qualifier is used to describe the additional tissue layer(s) in the transfer flap.
+Example: A musculocutaneous flap transfer codes to the appropriate body part value in the body system Muscles, and the qualifier describes the additional tissue layer(s) in the transfer flap.

 The additions of new approaches, sites and tables will provide advantages to all involved in the coding process.
 It is time-consuming and frustrating when trying to assign a code and there is no option, such as a missing table.
 Along with the advantages of new codes comes the challenges for all Healthcare entities.
-All coding professionals must keep current on all these coding and guideline changes.
+Therefore, all coding professionals must keep current on all these coding and guideline changes.
 When assigning ICD-10-PCS codes, it is important to understand not only the new code, but information on new procedures/techniques.
-YES HIM Consulting and associates consider this type of information is critical to the coding process for ICD-10-PCS.
-Ongoing education will not only assist professionals in understanding the new procedure, how and when it is used, but how to correctly apply the new guidelines and assign the new codes.
+As a result, YES HIM Consulting and associates consider this type of information is critical to the coding process for ICD-10-PCS.
+Ongoing education assists professionals in understanding the new procedure, and how and when to use it.
+But, also how to correctly apply the new guidelines and assign the new codes.